Guy Môquet station

 Guy Môquet (/fr/) is a station on Line 13 of the Paris Métro.
 It is located on the border between the 17th arrondissement and 18th arrondissement, on the line's northeastern branch.

+It opened in 1911 as Carrefour Marcadet, renamed in 1912 to Marcadet – Balagny.
+It took its present name in 1946, in hommage to the teenage resistant Guy Môquet.

 Location

 The station is located under Avenue de Saint-Ouen, to the south of the intersection of Rue Guy-Môquet, Rue Championnet, Marcadet, Legendre and Rue de la Jonquière.
 Oriented approximately along a north-south axis and located on the branch towards Saint-Denis–Université, it is located between the Porte de Saint-Ouen and La Fourche metro stations, the latter marking the beginning of the common branch line of line 13 towards Châtillon - Montrouge metro station.